This post contains affiliate links.

 “This makes the best summer salad.
 Just add equal amounts of tomatoes, half cup diced onions.
 I squeeze of lemon and salt and pepper to taste!” —Cory

-Just one – nopales!
+Yup, good guess – it’s nopales (aka prickly pear cactus paddles).
 The texture is akin to a bell pepper with that perfect crispy snap.
-Yes, you do need to remove those spines so be careful when you pick them up!
+And yes, you do need to remove those pesky spines, so be careful when you pick them up!
 Grocery stores will usually provide tongs for handling the cactus.

 If you have a large grocery store with a varied produce section, you might get lucky and find these with other interesting items.
 However, your best bet is to find a local Mexican market where you can snag these beauties in the produce aisle.

-There are some extra steps, but learning how to cook nopales is so worth the fun flavor and texture.
-I’ll walk you through how to prepare this fun veggie.
+There are some extra steps, but learning how to cook nopales is so worth the flavor and texture.
+I’ll walk you through how to prepare this gorgeous veggie.

-Rinse well and make sure all the spiky thorns are off, as well as the little micro needles that can be hard to spot.
+Rinse well and make sure all the spiky thorns and the little micro needles that can be hard to spot are gone.

-Bring a pot of salted water to a boil, add the cut nopales, and cover.
-Simmer for about 10 minutes, or until tender.
+Bring a pot of salted water to a boil, add the cut nopales, and cover the pot.

-Enjoy these as-is or add to your favorite recipes with lots of seasoning.
+Enjoy your cooked nopales as-is, or add them to your favorite recipes with lots of seasoning.
 At this point, they’re great sautéed!

 Recipe tips